The Navegante Card lets you travel by public transport in Lisbon at much lower fares.

-There are two types of Navegante Cards: the Navegante Occaccional Card, which you with 99% certainty need, and the Navegante Card, which is for frequent use of public transport in Lisbon.
+There are two types of Navegante Cards: the Navegante Occasional Card, which you can use with 99% certainty, and the Navegante Card, which is for frequent use of public transport in Lisbon.

-You can buy the Navegante Card at any metro station in Lisbon and then load it up with credits using your credit card or cash at the ticket vending machines at the metro station.
+You can buy the Navegante Card at any metro station in Lisbon, then load it with credits using your credit card or cash at the ticket vending machines.

 What Is The Navegante Card?